Questrade vs BMO InvestorLine – 2026 Comparison

 BMO InvestorLine vs Questrade Fees

-While BMO Investorline (along with its big bank brothers at RBC Direct Investing, TD Direct Investing, CIBC Investor’s Edge, and Scotiabank iTrade) pride themselves on the full package of bells and whistles available – along with strong customer service – there is no denying that Questrade has significantly lower trading fees.
+While BMO InvestorLine (along with its big bank brothers at RBC Direct Investing, TD Direct Investing, CIBC Investor’s Edge, and Scotiabank iTrade) pride themselves on the full package of bells and whistles available – along with strong customer service – there is no denying that Questrade has significantly lower trading fees.

 Whether it is their free ETF and stock trades, or their low-cost options trading, they just can’t be topped when it comes to price (as evidenced in the quick compare chart above).